ribeirorvs/redhat-project-repo/README.md

 ### Version 2.5

 Version 2.5 improves the code included in version 2.3, the Servlet and JSP are refined, using the best practices of these technologies.
-The code reading is improved in all the project, including more comments and follow the Java code convention where it is not followed yet.
+The code reading is improved in all the project, including more comments and follow the convetion of the plugin [Checkstyle](https://maven.apache.org/plugins/maven-checkstyle-plugin/usage.html).
 More tests are included.

 #### TODO
 - Create all Unit Tests